developer239/robot-ts/README.md

 In case of Linux, please, create issue and leave a star and I will implement support.
 Right now I want to focus on port to Node.js using Node-API.

+### Known issues:

+- Work in progress.
+If you need specific features, please, create an issue and I will prioritize it.
+- I never tested this on Windows. 🙏
+- It seems that special keys bindings are not implemented correctly.

 ## Installation:

 Make sure that you can build C++ projects on your machine and that you have [CMake](https://cmake.org) installed.